sakana3/PolyQuilt/README.md

 I am currently working on an English document.
 [Click here](https://github.com/sakana3/PolyQuilt/releases/download/1.3.0/PolyQuilt_v1.3.0.zip) to download the latest version.
-If you are using Blender 2.82 and earlier.
+If you are using Blender2.82 and earlier.
 [Click here](https://github.com/sakana3/PolyQuilt/releases/download/1.2.0/PolyQuilt_v1.2.0.zip) to download.

 # PolyQuilt(ポリキルト)
 ---